-- WAC 390-37-100 Enforcement procedures-Conduct of hearings (adjudicative proceedings).
-(1) An enforcement hearing (adjudicative proceeding) shall be conducted pursuant to the Administrative Procedure Act (chapter 34.05 RCW).
+WAC 390-37-100 Enforcement procedures-Conduct of hearings (adjudicative proceedings).
+(1)

+An enforcement hearing (adjudicative proceeding) shall be conducted pursuant to the Administrative Procedure Act (chapter 34.05 RCW).
 Chapter 390-37 WAC further governs these proceedings, as supplemented by chapter 10-08 WAC.
-To the extent chapters 390-37 and 10-08 WAC differ, chapter 390-37 WAC controls. - (2) An adjudicative proceeding shall be heard by the commission, except for brief adjudicative proceedings which are conducted by the chair or the chair's designee. - (3) The commission $\underline{\text{or the presiding officer}}$ shall have the authority to: - (a) Determine the order of presentation of evidence; - (b) Administer oaths and affirmations; - (c) Rule on procedural matters, objections, and motions; - (d) Rule on offers of proof and receive relevant evidence;
+To the extent chapters 390-37 and 10-08 WAC differ, chapter 390-37 WAC controls.

+- (2) An adjudicative proceeding shall be heard by the commission, except for brief adjudicative proceedings which are conducted by the chair or the chair's designee. - (3) The commission or the presiding officer shall have the authority to: - (a) Determine the order of presentation of evidence; - (b) Administer oaths and affirmations; - (c) Rule on procedural matters, objections, and motions; - (d) Rule on offers of proof and receive relevant evidence; - (e) Pursuant to RCW 34.05.449(5), close parts of a hearing to public observation or order the exclusion of witnesses upon a showing of good cause; - (f) Interrogate witnesses called by the parties in an impartial manner to develop any facts deemed necessary to fairly and adequately decide the matter; - (g) Call additional witnesses and request additional exhibits deemed necessary to complete the record and receive such evidence subject to full opportunity for cross-examination and rebuttal by all parties; - (h) Take official notice of facts pursuant to RCW 34.05.452(5);

-- (e) Pursuant to RCW 34.05.449(5), close parts of a hearing to public observation or order the exclusion of witnesses upon a showing of good cause; - (f) Interrogate witnesses called by the parties in an impartial manner to develop any facts deemed necessary to fairly and adequately decide the matter; - (g) Call additional witnesses and request additional exhibits deemed necessary to complete the record and receive such evidence subject to full opportunity for cross-examination and rebuttal by all parties; - (h) Take official notice of facts pursuant to RCW 34.05.452(5); - (i) Regulate the course of the hearing and take any appropriate action necessary to maintain order during the hearing; - (j) Permit or require oral argument or briefs and determine the time limits for submission thereof; - (k) Issue an order of default pursuant to RCW 34.05.440; - (1) Take any other action necessary and authorized by any applicable statute or rule; - (m) Waive any requirement of these rules unless a party shows that it would be prejudiced by such a waiver; and - (n) The commission chair or the chair's designee may conduct the procedural aspects of the adjudicative proceeding under (a) through (m) of this subsection, unless a majority of members present vote to seek a full commission decision on any particular matter. - (4) The commission may decide dispositive motions, and any other matters referred to it by the presiding officer at a prehearing conference. - (5) After an adjudicative proceeding by the commission, the commission may $((find\ that))$ : - (a) Find that the respondent did not violate ((the act)) chapter 42.17A RCW, as alleged, and dismiss the case; or - (b) Find that the respondent violated chapter 42.17A RCW, as alleged, and determine the sanction, if any, to be imposed; or (c) Find that the respondent is in apparent violation of chapter - (c) Find that the respondent is in apparent violation of chapter 42.17A RCW, ((its own)) and that the commission's statutory remedies are inadequate, and enter ((its)) an order referring the matter to the attorney general or another appropriate law enforcement agency as provided in RCW 42.17A.105 and 42.17A.755. - (6) Upon the conclusion of an adjudicative proceeding or after submission of memos, briefs or proposed findings when requested by the presiding officer, the commission: - (a) Shall set forth in writing its findings of fact, conclusions of law and decision on the merits of the case and enter an order within thirty days, unless extended by the presiding officer due to the complexity of the case or other good cause; and - (b) Shall serve the ((respondent)) parties by electronic communication a copy of the findings of fact, conclusions of law and decision and order. - (7) Once the commission has drafted and approved an order, the executive director is authorized to sign orders on behalf of the commission at the discretion of the commission.
+- (i) Regulate the course of the hearing and take any appropriate action necessary to maintain order during the hearing; - (j) Permit or require oral argument or briefs and determine the time limits for submission thereof; - (k) Issue an order of default pursuant to RCW 34.05.440; - (I) Take any other action necessary and authorized by any applicable statute or rule; - (m) Waive any requirement of these rules unless a party shows that it would be prejudiced by such a waiver; and - (n) The commission chair or the chair's designee may conduct the procedural aspects of the adjudicative proceeding under (a) through (m) of this subsection, unless a majority of members present vote to seek a full commission decision on any particular matter. - (4) The commission may decide dispositive motions, and any other matters referred to it by the presiding officer at a prehearing conference. - (5) After an adjudicative proceeding by the commission, the commission may-find that: - (a) find that the rRespondent did not violate chapter 42.17A RCW the act, as alleged, and dismiss the case; or - (b) find that the rRespondent violated chapter 42.17A RCW, as alleged, and determine the sanction, if any, to be imposed; or - (c) find that the rRespondent is in apparent violation of chapter 42.17A RCW, and that the commission's statutory its own-remedies are inadequate, and enter its-an order referring the matter to the attorney general or another appropriate law enforcement agency as provided in RCW 42.17A.105 and 42.17A.755.

+- (6) Upon the conclusion of an adjudicative proceeding or after submission of memos, briefs or proposed findings when requested by the presiding officer, the commission: - (a) Shall set forth in writing its findings of fact, conclusions of law and decision on the merits of the case and enter an order within 30 days, unless extended by the presiding officer due to the complexity of the case; and - (b) Shall serve the respondent parties by electronic communication a copy of the findings of fact, conclusions of law and decision and order. - (7) The executive director is authorized to sign orders on behalf of the commission at the discretion of the commission.